MrPowers/neapowers/content/investing/landscape.md

 Emerging markets outperformed US equities significantly from 2000-2007 and then underperformed US equities from 2007-2020.
 At the end of 2007, the EM CAPE was 38 and the US CAPE was 28.
 The June 2021 EM CAPE is now 15 and the US CAPE is 37.
 Oh how times have changed.

-Investors were optimistic about the Brazil / Russia / India / China (BRIC) stocks from 2000-2007 and bid them up to high valutaions.
+Investors were optimistic about the Brazil / Russia / India / China (BRIC) stocks from 2000-2007 and bid them up to high valuations.
 BRIC currencies also strengthened from 2000-2007.
 BRIC stock markets crashed during the Global Financial Crisis and again around 2011 when their currencies collapsed as well (Chinese currency has been much more stable than Brazilian / Russian currencies, which crashed).

 Why were investors irrationally optimistic about BRIC countries in 2007 and why are investors irrationally pessimistic about BRICs currently?
 No good reason from what I can tell.